religiosa1/react-solid-flow/README.md

   </dialog>
 </Portal>
 ```
-Component for rendering children outside of the component hierarchy root node.
+This component renders _children_ outside of the component hierarchy's root node.

-React events still go as usual. _mount_ can be either a native node, or a
+React events will still function as usual.

-querySelector for such a node.
+The _mount_ prop can be either a native node or a query selector for such a node.

-If no node is provided renders nothing.
+If no node is provided, the component will render nothing.

+Plase notice, it requires react-dom as its depenndency.
 <!-- _useShadow_ places the element in Shadow Root for style isolation -->

 ### Hooks